balalaika-coder/lsc_video_doc/content/Team Structure.md

 To help things run smoothly and make decisions together, we’ve set up a clear team structure.
 This way, you’ll know exactly who to reach out to if you have questions, feedback, or want to know who’s responsible for what.

-Our communication method of choice is our group in Telegram or Telegram DM's.
+**Our preferred communication method of choice is our group chat in Telegram or Telegram DM's.**

 ## AVL Director
 Overseeing all of Audio and Video departments, including graphics